 In early 2016, two years ahead of schedule, I oversaw “triggering the move” by securing the 20,000th FSP signer.
 As I always said I would, I then stepped down as president, but remain on the board as president emeritus.

 Seeking new challenges, I joined the Foundation for New Hampshire Independence, a 501c3 educational nonprofit that educates Granite Staters about the benefits of peacefully seeking more independence from the federal government.
 Don't let this scare you!
-It's just about talking about new ideas and fresh approaches, like Brexit and Catalonia.
+It's just about talking about new ideas and fresh approaches, while sticking to our Constitutional rights.